-Does Yoga have a mysterious past?
+Does Yoga therapy have a mysterious past?
 If sages knew its secrets thousands of years ago, why has it taken so long for us to find out about its benefits?
 Like other forms of shamanic wisdom, Yogic philosophy was handed down orally over thousands of years, staying in the hands of those who protected and preserved its teachings.

-Yoga Therapy Yesterday
+Yogic Therapy Yesterday

 Beginning as a comprehensive science – a means of incorporating physical, mental, and spiritual health – Yogic methods address everything from daily life to spirituality and everyone from the individual to the community.
 Yoga training was created to be the foundation on which a healthy society could be built, not a hodge-podge of ideas from which people took the pieces they needed to “fix” their problems.